HighDimensionals/IMDb-sentiment-analysis/README.md

 # IMDb-sentiment-analysis

-## Documentation

-The following are instructions on how to run the different files.

 Setup
 ------------------
 All the data should be in the same folder as the python and matlab codes in order to run.